Book Review: The Third Victim

 Phillip Margolin has written many New York Times bestsellers.

-Winner of the Distinguished Northwest Writer Award, Margolin lives in Portland, Oregon.
+He’s the winner of the Distinguished Northwest Writer Award.
+Margolin lives in Portland, Oregon.

 I like this author and will read this book!
 Thanks for the review.